sdpython/sdpython.github.io/doc/onnx-diagnostic/v0.2.0/_sources/auto_examples/plot_export_with_dynamic_shapes_auto.rst

 Use DYNAMIC or AUTO when exporting if dynamic shapes has constraints
 ====================================================================

-Settings the dynamic shapes is not always easy.
+Setting the dynamic shapes is not always easy.
 Here are a few tricks to make it work.

 dx + dy not allowed?